thejasgowda001/myfitness-app/README.md

 3.Open your web browser and go to http://localhost:3000 to view the app.
 <br />

-In the project directory, you can run:
+In the project directory, you can run: myfitness app